geekMe1982/geekMe1982/README.md

 ##### Hi there 💚

 Welcome to my GitHub profile!
-My name is Adam, and I'm a computer science enthusiast with a passion for diving, philosophy, and the arts.
+My name is Adam, and I'm a computer science enthusiast with a passion for diving, philosophy, and arts.

 As a programmer, I specialize in Swift, Lua, and Python, and I enjoy using these languages to build innovative solutions to complex problems.
 Whether I'm designing a new app, optimizing an algorithm, or exploring the latest machine learning techniques, I always strive to create code that is elegant, efficient, and effective.